huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_instance.md

 * `access_ip_v6` - The first detected Fixed IPv6 address.
 * `created_at` - The creation time, in UTC format.
 * `updated_at` - The last update time, in UTC format.
+* `expired_time` - The expired time of prePaid instance, in UTC format.

 * `network` - An array of one or more networks to attach to the instance.
   The [network object](#compute_instance_network_object) structure is documented below.